Frequently Asked Questions (FAQ)

 Along with other peoples’ voices and environmental sounds, hearing aidsamplify one’s own voice.
 Therefore, one’s own voice may sound different.
 This difference is also part of the adjustment period.

 Hearing aids are designed to amplify sounds and frequencies in the spectrum of hearing, thereby making overall sounds easier to hear.
 For most people, this increase in volume also increases the ability to understand speech.
 However, for some people, the clarity in their ears may be compromised.
 Even if a sound is loud enough, the sound is not necessarily clear and therefore not easily understood or perceived.

 Hearing loss poses difficulties for the hard of hearing person as well as their normally hearing friends and family members.
 Once a person is getting help from hearing aids, he or she should ask for help from communication partners.
 Ask people to speak from the same room, get one’s attention before speaking, and eliminate distracting noise (i.e. TV, water running in the sink, radio).
 The more help they give, the less frustration one will experience.

 How do you care for your hearing aid?

 Hearing aids should be kept dry and protected from excessive temperatures.
 The leading causes of hearing aid repairs are earwax, which gets caught in the hearing aid, and moisture from humidity or perspiration.
 Many problems can be avoided if simple care and maintenance instructions are followed.

-When caring for your aid, it is recommended that you handle it over a soft surface to minimize the risk of damage by dropping it.
-Wipe your earmold or hearing aid with a dry tissue or cloth after each wearing.
+When caring for your aid, it is recommended that you handle it over a soft surface to minimise the risk of damage by dropping it.
+Wipe your earmould or hearing aid with a dry tissue or cloth after each wearing.
 Do NOT use alcohol, water, or other solutions to clean the aid.
 Check the sound opening of the aid daily to make sure it is clear of wax.